Pollock polls ahead in race to replace retiring PUD commissioner

 Bicoastal Media Market Manager Bruce Pollock took an initial lead in the race to replace retiring Cowlitz PUD Commissioner Dena Diamond-Ott and serve a six-year term on the utility group's governing board.

+But with an estimated 9,200 ballots left to county, Cowlitz County Utilities Manger Patrick Haribson, said he's optimistic the results can still flip in his favor.

-With 85 percent of votes counted, Pollock had captured 51.4% of the vote in Tuesday night's return.
+Pollock had captured 51.4% of the vote in Tuesday night's unofficial return.
 His challenger, Patrick Harbison, had 47.8% of the vote.

 That put Pollock ahead with 21,169 votes to Harbison's 19,672.